techidaily/site-win11-tips/source/_posts/addressing-error-3-fix-for-windows-10-nvidia-opengl.md

 ![The Reset this PC tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/reset-this-pc-tool.jpg)

  Therefore, resetting Windows is a drastic troubleshooting method, but it's also one that often works.
-Our guide on[how to reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/#:~:text=If%20you're%20on%20Windows,Windows%2011%20and%20Windows%2010.) tells you how to apply this potential resolution with the Reset this PC tool.
+Our guide on [how to reset Windows](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/#:~:text=If%20you're%20on%20Windows,Windows%2011%20and%20Windows%2010.) tells you how to apply this potential resolution with the Reset this PC tool.
 You can at least select to preserve all your user files by resetting your PC with that utility.

 ## Stop Error Code 3 Crashing Your Software on Windows